amonks/rpi-setup/_posts/2013-12-7-jekyll-categories.md

 I believe it's possible to get around this using Jekyll plugins, but Github Pages doesn't support those.

-Fortunately, it's possible to get around this by creating a jekyll list of all posts, where the class of the post includes the category or tag, and then sorting that list using javascript/jquery.
+Fortunately, it's possible to get around this on the client side by creating a jekyll list of all posts, where the class of the post includes the category or tag, and then sorting that list using javascript/jquery.

 ## generate post list in jekyll